 A more acute concern if you’re on the trail in the vicinity of a wildfire is safety.
 Fires can move quickly and move faster when moving uphill than downhill.
 Avoid being on a ridge with a rapidly approaching fire from below.
 Watch the sky and assess the velocity and direction of smoke, talk to other people on the trail, share information and obey closure notices and any instructions from officials.
 Leave your itinerary with rangers, friends and in your vehicle at the trailhead.
 If you have a satellite communication device with two-way communication, use it to get up-to-date information.
 Officials have various ways of communicating with backcountry travelers and I have seen several reports of air evacuations (though of course, there is no guarantee that resources will be available or that weather or fire conditions will cooperate).
 Don’t do anything that would put personnel at risk such as ignoring closure signs or getting caught in a fire zone when you could reasonably avoid it.

-The Pacific Crest Trail Association (PCTA) has two informative articles
+The Pacific Crest Trail Association (PCTA) has three informative articles

 Preventing Forest Fires